NeelBhatt/Docs-1/aspnet/aspnetcore/performance/caching/distributed.md

    ````

+> [!NOTE]
-Note: Since [IDistributedCache](https://docs.asp.net/projects/api/en/latest/autoapi/Microsoft/Extensions/Caching/Distributed/IDistributedCache/index.html) is configured in the `ConfigureServices` method, it is available to the `Configure` method as a parameter.
+> Since [IDistributedCache](https://docs.asp.net/projects/api/en/latest/autoapi/Microsoft/Extensions/Caching/Distributed/IDistributedCache/index.html) is configured in the `ConfigureServices` method, it is available to the `Configure` method as a parameter.
 Adding it as a parameter will allow the configured instance to be provided through DI.

   ## Using a Redis Distributed Cache